Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 Other security implementations to ensure your session is private include session password, session ID, and session locks.
 It does not store any session data and uses strong firewalls and network monitoring tools to prevent third-party access.

-5. Connect to the remote PC through VPN
+5. Connect to the remote PC through a VPN

 - On the client PC, click the Network icon in the systray.

 - Select the VPN connection and click Connect.